 How to stream your videos

-Embedding a video on your website is also very easy.
+Embedding a video on your website with Cloudflare Stream is also very easy.
 Once you have finished uploading, just click on the video you want to embed, and you will be greeted with the player menu.

 There are several options to configure the player (controls on or off, autoplay, preload, etc.), and you can copy-paste the embed code directly to your website’s HTML.
 You can also access some basic analytics through the player menu, such as the number of views and the total view duration for your video.